videojs/videojs-contrib-hls/README.md

 See [CONTRIBUTING.md](/CONTRIBUTING.md)

 ## Getting Started
-Include videojs-contrib-hls in your page along with video.js:
+Get a copy of [videojs-contrib-hls](#installation) and include it in your page along with video.js:

 ```html
 <video id=example-video width=600 height=300 class="video-js vjs-default-skin" controls>